 This came out a while ago, but just unearthed my contributor copies which look pretty sexy.
 Great cover art work by Ashlyn Fenton, and works by Tantra Bensko, RAchell Kendall, Nancy Collins, Alex Dally MacFarlane, Deb Hoag, Janis Butler Holm, Nikki Guerlain, and Peg Wheeler, among so many others.
 My story, “Going Down” is there, and I wrote about writing about this story here one of my all time dreadfullest rejection experiences.

 This review dropped today.
 Unending thanks to Weird Fiction Review, a publication I’ve been following forever, and Seb Doubinsky (Goodbye Babylon, and most recently, White City) a writer I’ve been reading forever.
-That picture is out the window of the Surfliner between San Diego and LA, the ride that got it all started.